Technology @ JHS

 Jesuit High School is a 1:1 computing school (one device for each student).
-Starting in fall 2014, every student was assigned an iPad for use at school and home.
+Every student is assigned an iPad for use at school and home.
 We chose the iPad because it is currently the best device available for the type of teaching and learning in which our students will be engaged.
 The iPad is easy to use, moderately priced, is familiar to our students, possesses excellent battery life, and has the best ebooks currently available. iPads support a majority of our needs and do so in an easy-to-understand, use, and support package.

 Below is some helpful information about the 1-1 Program and its policies.
 If you have any questions, please contact:

 Craig Huseby - IT Director

 - 1-1 Program: Frequently Asked Questions

 - iPad Cases/Accessories for your iPad at JHS